czbiohub-sf/WellLit-TubeToWell/README.md

 ### Software Configuration

-To configure the software open 'wellLitConfig.json' in a text editor and modify the following entries to suit the users application.
+To configure the software, edit the configuration files located in the folder `/configs` (e.g `CONFIG1.json` or `CONFIG2.json`).
+Open one of the files in a text editor and modify the following entries to suit the users application.
 If invalid directory locations are given in this configuration file, the software will default to using subfolders named 'samples', 'records', and 'protocols' in the parent repository folder.
+When you start the application you will be prompted to pick a configuration file (if you don't make a selection, it will use the `DEFAULT_CONFIG.json` template.)

 1. 'num_wells' configures the software for either 96 or 384 well format.
 If an invalid number is entered the software defaults to 96-well format.
 2. 'records_dir' configures the directory for storing records.
 The software automatically records every transfer in a CSV file with timestamps as soon as the action is completed.